guusbeckett/devdays2023/README.md

 ![Welcome to nginx landing page](images/nginx.png "Welcome to nginx!")

-5. To look at the Prometheus dashboard, you can set up a port forward to the `prometheus-containerized` service using the Rancher Desktop interface.
-Go to "Port Forwarding" and use the `Forward` button right next to the `prometheus-containerized` service. copy the port number and confirm the port forwarding.
+5. To look at the Prometheus dashboard, you can set up a port forward to the `prometheus-operated` service using the Rancher Desktop interface.
+Go to "Port Forwarding" and use the `Forward` button right next to the `prometheus-operated` service. copy the port number and confirm the port forwarding.
 After you've done this you can visit `http://localhost:<port>` to access the Prometheus instance.

 ![Prometheus graph](images/prometheus.png "Prometheus graph")